We all know positivity doesn’t actually work. But there is an alternative: mental contrasting.

 Does mental contrasting stop stress?
 Does mental contrasting create happiness?

 I went hands-on with this new technique to see whether it actually did anything.
 And I was surprised by my results.

-In a moment I’ll show you how mental contrasting works, and how you can use it in your own life.
+In a moment I’ll show you how mental contrasting works, and examples you can use in your own life.

 But first, let’s burst the bubble on the old fashioned style of positive thinking.

 Why positive thinking doesn’t work and actually harms us